Sarah Fujiwara - Executive Director

 Lauren Riviello - Director of Operations

 Lauren joined the BAC as Communications & Administrative Coordinator in the Fall of 2013 and was promoted to Assistant Director in early 2014.
 She was promoted to Director of Operations in June 2016.
 Lauren’s passion for the visual and performing arts has driven her career focus, providing her with a strong background in arts administration and program development.
 In three nonprofit arts organizations, Lauren has worked to make art education and programs accessible for people of all ages, backgrounds and abilities.
 Her belief in and commitment to the mission of the BAC drives her everyday.
 Since joining the team, Lauren has been integral to the development and implementation of high quality and innovative programs.
 She has worked to elevate the BAC's gallery programming by establishing two annual themed juried exhibitions with guest jurors and by refining the process for exhibition proposals.
 Lauren has also worked to increase annual scholarship awards by over 50% over the past few years for low in-come children, teens and adults living in Brookline and the Greater Boston area.
 Lauren’s past roles include Managing Director of Gallery 263 in Cambridge and Media & Advertising Coordinator for Monongalia Arts Center in Morgantown, West Virginia.
 Lauren holds a Bachelor of Science in Journalism from West Virginia University and a Certificate in Nonprofit Management and Leadership from The Institute for Nonprofit Practice at Tufts University.
-Lauren is the Co-chair of the Healing Arts Committee for Women and Girls Thriving in Brookline and participates on the Steering Committee for Brookline Open Studios.
-She is a member of the Professional Organization of Women in the Arts and is a Young Friend of Lovin' Spoonfuls.
+Lauren is the Chair of the Healing Arts Committee for Women and Girls Thriving in Brookline and participates on the Steering Committee for Brookline Open Studios.
+She is a member of the Professional Organization of Women in the Arts.

 Sarah and Lauren have formed a vibrant partnership, celebrating the strong foundation laid by Mim and Barney Berliner, and by re-igniting their spirit with new programs, expanding favorites and creating a strong connection to the community - a true center for the arts.
-As we move forward, Sarah and Lauren are interested in further engaging the community — children, teens and adults in the arts through classes at the center, the development of public art and by providing opportunities to view unique perspectives from a diverse range of artists in our gallery and extending our outreach programs to the broader community.

 Meghan Missett - Communications Coordinator